 Indiana Ambulatory Surgical Associates Inc. (IASA) is a free-standing surgery center owned by Indiana Regional Medical Center.
-At the surgery center, patients may come to our facility for outpatient procedures such as colonoscopies, oral surgery, urologic procedures, carpal tunnel, and a variety of other specialty procedures.
+At the surgery center, patients may come to our facility for outpatient procedures such as cataracts, oral surgery, urologic procedures, carpal tunnel, and a variety of other specialty procedures.
 As a member of the Ambulatory Surgery Center Association and accredited by the Accreditation Association for Ambulatory Health Care, Inc., our goal is to provide you with a convenient, safe, and satisfying surgical experience.

 What to Expect at IASA